-- Their contribution to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified. - Ensuring that an effective child protection policy is in place, together with a staff behaviour policy. - Appointing a designated safeguarding lead who should undergo child protection training at least bi annually.
-(Deputy Designated Safeguarding Leads should be trained to the same standard). - Prioritising the welfare of children and young people and creating a culture where staff are confident to challenge senior leaders over any safeguarding concerns. - Making sure that children are taught about how to keep themselves safe. - Putting place appropriate safeguarding responses to children who go missing in education, particularly those on repeat occasions. - Ensure that relevant staff: - Have due regard to the data protection principles which allow them to share personal information. - > Are confident of the processing conditions which allow them to store and share information for safeguarding purposes. - Are aware that if they need to share "special category personal data" the DPA 2019 "safeguarding of children and individuals at risk" as a processing condition allows practitioners to share information.
+- Ensuring that an effective child protection policy is in place, together with a staff behaviour policy. - Appointing a designated safeguarding lead who should undergo child protection training at least bi annually.
+(Deputy Designated Safeguarding Leads should be trained to the same standard). - Prioritising the welfare of children and young people and creating a culture where staff are confident to challenge senior leaders over any safeguarding concerns. - Making sure that children are taught about how to keep themselves safe. - Putting place appropriate safeguarding responses to children who go missing in education, particularly those on repeat occasions. - Ensure appropriate safeguarding arrangements are in place when hiring or renting out of school facilities/premises. - Ensure that relevant staff: - Have due regard to the data protection principles which allow them to share personal information. - Are confident of the processing conditions which allow them to store and share information for safeguarding purposes. - Are aware that if they need to share "special category personal data" the DPA 2019 "safeguarding of children and individuals at risk" as a processing condition allows practitioners to share information.